SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

-# Current state of the project:
+# Current state of the project.

-## The Blender 4.1 showstopper:
+## The Blender 4.1 showstopper.
 * **Several deprecations in bmesh break the `io_scene_gr2\ops\import_gr2.py` object importer module** (See [4.1's list of API changes](https://developer.blender.org/docs/release_notes/4.1/python_api/)). **They are marked with a "DEPRECATED" comment in the code** so that they can be quickly located via text search.
 These are the three lines and what seems to be relevant to them in Blender's 4.1 changelog.

   * **`bmesh.create_normals_split()`**